Barbarian Gold - Published 7th July 2017

 The candelabra from the Temple of Solomon, 30kg of solid gold.

 Tantalisingly, for more than 1,600 years, news of it has surfaced now and then, scraps of information in old documents from many countries.
-There have been theories and legends, often, as we shall prove, containing hidden truths challenging popular belief that the fate of this holy and barbarian gold rests a complete mystery.
+There have been theories and legends, often containing hidden truths challenging popular belief that the fate of this holy and barbarian gold rests a complete mystery.